cmpsc-481-s22-m1/CASTanet/README.md

 `counter.count_class_defs_without_docstrings(class_count)`

 _ARGUMENTS:_

-  class_count (dict): A dictionary of classes and docstring counts per file
+* dict: A dictionary of classes and docstring counts per file

 _RETURNS:_

-  int: total number of classes - total number of docstrings
+* int: total number of classes - total number of docstrings

 #### count_function_arguments

 Count the number of arguments for a specified function.

+`counter.count_function_arguments(path, function_name)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and the corresponding CASTs
+* path: A string path corresponding to a Python file or a directory
-  function_name: User-specified file of interest
+* function_name: User-specified file of interest

 _RETURNS:_

-  -1: Function was not found
+* -1: Function was not found
-  else: The amount of parameters for the given function
+* else: The amount of parameters for the given function

 #### assignment_count

+Count the number of assignment statements in a Python file.

 (does not include augmented assignment)

-Count the number of assignment statements in a Python file.

-`counter.assignment_count(cast_dict)`
+`counter.assignment_count(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of assignment statements
+* dict: files and the corresponding amount of assignment statements

 #### aug_assignment_count

 Count the number of aug assignment statements (x += 5) in a Python file.

-`counter.aug_assignment_count(cast_dict)`
+`counter.aug_assignment_count(path)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of aug assignment statements
+* dict: files and the corresponding amount of aug assignment statements

 ## Testing